jobertabma/recon.sh/README.md

 # Notes
 Sometimes you just need to write things down.
 This is what the `recon.sh notes` command is for.
 It keeps a single file of raw notes and tracks the output similar to `recon.sh track`.

+# Artifacts
+Not all command output is human-readable.
+For those situations, `recon.sh artifacts` can be used.
+It'll allow you to track a binary file in the repository.